penguinflys/digital_earth_edu/readme.md

 5. Extend some type specific function to be template function, to handle various depth images
 6. extract a parent calss for both DEMModel and TextureModel.
 7. automatic load of different GeoTiFF images (Generallization)
+8. turn to opengl core-profile mode, not immediate mode.

 ## Future Work
 * reduce CPU Usage.
 * pyrimid model()